dwang022/pathforward-pharmacology/src/pages/about.md

 # What teams do we have?

-Currently DataRes has 4 teams: Data Blog, Consulting, Research, and UCLA Athletics.
+Currently DataRes has 3 teams: Data Blog, Consulting, and Research.
 Each of our teams are designed to teach their members about a specific area of data science and its application, while providing opportunities to learn new skills and apply your knowledge.

 Visit the specific team's page to learn more them!